TartanMalcolm/Dreamcatching/Card Game/TracerBullet21/useNewBotInstantiationNoPayload.md

 # Dreamcatcher Switch Bot, no data

+## Header
-Name: SwitchbotnoData
+ - Name: SwitchbotnoData
-Description: this sequence is called every time a user (Dave e.g) asks to use a bot other than the one he's currently using, but does not provide any initial data to pass to that bot.
+ - Description: this sequence is called every time an Actor asks to use a bot other than the one he's currently using, but does not provide any initial data to pass to that bot.
+ - Entities Used:
+    - Dave - The Contributor.
+    - Artifact
+    - Backchat
+    - Hal
+    - Git
+    - TargetBot - the bot to switch to.

+## Starting state
+Dave talking to Hal

+## Expertation
+Dave now to Target Bot

+Name:
+Description:

 ---
 ```mermaid